ropensci/concstats/README.md

 ### `inequ`

-is a group of inequality and diversity measures, e.g.Â Entropy, Gini coefficient, Palma ratio.
+is a group of inequality and diversity measures, e.g. Entropy, Gini coefficient, Palma ratio.

 ## Examples